 On the other hand, membership pass B leaves guests with no doubt about where the value of becoming a member lies.
-Instead of features, it gives pass buyers a taste of what their life with a season pass would look like.
+Instead of features, it gives buyers a taste of what their life with a season pass would look like.

 Focusing on membership benefits like this is important.
 Research shows that frequent visitors to wildlife attractions find benefits and experiential value particularly important.

-For most guests, the main reason to buy a membership pass is price.
+For most guests, the main reason to buy a membership pass is the price.
 Membership pass pricing needs to tell customers, "I am good value," regardless of whether the pass has a fixed cost or a monthly fee.

 Using research on the ski industry as a proxy, the ideal visit frequency for membership pass holders is to visit as many times as will give them a 50% discount on the cost of a day pass.

 The way guests use membership passes in a wildlife attraction will be different, but the same rule applies.
 Guests want to get more visits for less money than buying individual tickets would cost.